Boston for the Holidays (2019)

 Skating at the Frog Pond is open for the public (Check the website for schedule, rentals, and lessons).

 THE NUTCRACKER BALLET

 In our family we have started the holidays early (November 29) at the Opening Matinee of the Nutcracker by Boston Ballet (Boston Opera House, November 29- December 29).
 This year they invited us backstage following the show, so it was even more fun than usual (follow us backstage via our report with the video) We saw some of our favorite dancers – Viktorina Kapitonova ( the Snow Queen, Lio Cirio (Sugar Plum Fairy) and Lasha Khozashvili (Nutcracker Prince) – but you will be sure to find your own favorites in the casting list of over 40 performances !

 Another repeat on our holidays agenda this year – is Blue Man Group– my daughter Vi is a huge fan!
-The group is excited to be adding holiday music and other seasonal elements to their 50 holiday performances (December 7-31, with 4 shows on New Year’s Eve!).
+So every December she goes to the Nutcracker Ballet with Mom and to the Blue Man’s with Dad.
+The show is an euphoric mixture of art, music and comedy and they are excited to be adding holiday music and other seasonal elements to their 50 holiday performances in Boston (December 7-31, with 4 shows on New Year’s Eve!).